Mad Dogs (American TV series): Background

 The show's first season consisted of 10 episodes, expanding on the British version's first season's four hours of content.
 It began airing on January 22, 2016 in the U.S., U.K., and Germany, with an early release of the show available in December 2015.

 Premise

 The plot is a "cocktail of testosterone and bad decision-making", focused on the angst of a group of 40-something underachieving American men who become caught in a "vacation from hell".

 Casting

-The actors have mostly episodic TV credits, including Billy Zane as a man wealthy from underworld connections who invites his friends for a stay in Belize, Michael Imperioli as an irresponsible but good-hearted former traveling musician, Romany Malco as a family man, and Ben Chaplin (who starred in the Zane role in the UK version of the show) as an embittered teacher.
+The actors include Billy Zane as a man wealthy from underworld connections who invites his friends for a stay in Belize, Michael Imperioli as an irresponsible but good-hearted former traveling musician, Romany Malco as a family man, and Ben Chaplin (who starred in the Zane role in the UK version of the show) as an embittered teacher.
 The show's female cast, including Allison Tolman and María Botto (reprising her role from the UK series), provide contrast to the male leads.